Nothing but the Beat: Singles

-"Where Them Girls At" was released as the album's first single on 2 May 2011.
-The track itself is a collaboration with Flo Rida and Nicki Minaj.
+"Where Them Girls At" is a collaboration with Flo Rida and Nicki Minaj and was released as the album's first single on 2 May 2011.
 The release of the single came earlier than planned after computer hackers managed to obtain an early a cappella version of the song, featuring only the rappers' vocals and added their own production to the song before leaking it.
 It debuted at number fourteen on the Billboard Hot 100 chart, becoming Guetta's third top twenty hit in the United States.
 The song charted within the top ten in eighteen countries, and peaked at number one on the UK Dance Chart.

-"Little Bad Girl" was released as the album's second single on 27 June 2011.
-The track itself is a collaboration with Taio Cruz and Ludacris.
+"Little Bad Girl" was released as the album's second single on 27 June 2011 and is a collaboration with both Taio Cruz and Ludacris.
 The music video was released on 18 July 2011.
 The track entered the top ten in several countries, and peaked at number one in Venezuela.
 However, the United States was the only territory where the track was not successful, peaking only at number 70.
 It did, however, fare well on the Billboard Hot Dance Club Songs chart.

-"Without You" was released as the album's third single on 14 October 2011.
-The track itself, originally written and recorded by Taio Cruz, is a collaboration with Usher.
+"Without You", originally written and recorded by Taio Cruz, is a collaboration with Usher and was released as the album's third single on 14 October 2011.
 The music video was filmed at the end of July 2011.
 The track was sent to mainstream radio in the United States on 27 September 2011.
 It was a success worldwide, and reached the top ten in the United States.

-"Titanium" was released as the album's fourth international single on 9 December 2011.
-The track itself is a collaboration with Sia.
+The fourth international single, "Titanium" is a collaboration with Sia released on 9 December 2011.
 "Titanium" was initially released as a promotional single from the album, and successfully charted worldwide.
 It was later released as the album's fifth single in the United States, officially impacting Top 40, Mainstream and Rhythmic radio on 24 April 2012.